RiscWorthy/SpartanOS/README.md

 WIP: Educational OS Project

 Disclaimer: This is not going to replace Linux.
 This might have serious bugs.
 Even if this wasn't a WIP you probably won't be doing any serious work in this OS any time soon.
+Only the 64bit version currently works.

 ## Why SpartanOS